EAP LEADERSHIP ACADEMY 2025 | LEIPZIG, GERMANY

 🎥 Media: Mock interviews & media exercises

-📱 Social Media & Patient Communication: Showcase of strategies
+📱 Social Media & Patient Communication: Showcase of strategies, social media campaign pitch or parent interaction roleplay

-🎯 Advocacy: Role-play panel discussions & stakeholder messaging
+🎯 Advocacy: Role-play panel discussions & Stakeholder pitch or elevator speech.

 🕗 10:30 – 11:00 | Coffee Break